secretstartups/handbook/support/workflows/account_verification.html.md

    1. The requestor is using an email address on the same customer email domain as the existing Owner.
    1. The requestor already holds a Maintainer role within the group.
    1. Independent online search analysis supports the information provided (such as: the existing Owner no longer works for the customer; the roles and positions held at the organization by the requestor and signer; and there is no indication of an internal dispute between the requestor and the existing Owner).
-1. **If all criteria are met:** elevate the requestor to Owner role.
+1. **If all criteria are met:** [elevate the requestor to Owner role](#how-to-elevate-the-requestor-to-the-owner-role).
 1. **If any criteria is NOT met:**
    1. Create a new [Group Owner Change issue](https://gitlab.com/gitlab-com/legal-and-compliance/-/issues/new?issuable_template=group-owner-change) in the [Legal and Compliance project](https://gitlab.com/gitlab-com/legal-and-compliance);
    1. Add a link to the issue to the Zendesk ticket;
    1. Reply to the requestor using the `Legal::General` [macro](https://gitlab.com/search?utf8=%E2%9C%93&group_id=2573624&project_id=17008590&scope=&search_code=true&snippets=false&repository_ref=master&nav_source=navbar&search=id%3A+360056569419) and set the ticket to "On-Hold".
 If you don't receive a reply after the On-Hold ticket reverts to open (4 days), ping in the `#legal` [Slack channel](https://app.slack.com/client/T02592416/C78E74A6L).
-   1. After receiving approval from Legal, elevate the requestor to Owner role.
+   1. After receiving approval from Legal, [elevate the requestor to Owner role](#how-to-elevate-the-requestor-to-the-owner-role).
 1. Add an [Admin note](admin_note.html) on the group admin page.

 #### How to elevate the requestor to the Owner role
-1. Using a GitLab `Admin Account`, go to the requestor's 'Namespace | Group | Members' section.
+1. Using a GitLab `Admin Account`, go to the requestor's 'Namespace - Group - Members' section.
 1. Search for the member by name or email address; in the `Max role` column, change the requestor's role to `Owner`.
 1. If the requestor is not a member of the group, then press the `Invite members` button at the top right, enter the requestor's email address, and set the role to `Owner`.
 Press the `Invite` button to save your changes.